 Charles Meryon’s “Le Stryge” (a Grotesque)

-Charles Méryon (1821-1868) was a very talented French etcher who is best known for his series of prints depicting Paris.
-(Etching is a form of printmaking.)
-One of his most famous prints depicts a grotesque on the façade of Notre-Dame de Paris.
-Apparently, Méryon's image is a big part of how this grotesque became so iconic.
+Charles Méryon’s famous print depicting a grotesque on the façade of Notre-Dame de Paris is a big part of how this grotesque became so iconic.

 Enjoying a medieval fantasy at the Cloisters

-The Cloisters is a museum of medieval art, but I think it's more than that.
-To me, it's also a sort of medieval fantasy land (in a good way).
-The museum building is neo-medieval structure that incorporates genuine pieces of Romanesque and Gothic architecture within it.
-Spending time there is a little like being transported to another time and place.
+The Cloisters is a museum of medieval art, but I think it’s also more than that.
+Spending time there is like being transported to another time and place.

 The Oxen of Laon Cathedral